 Located in southeastern France, the French Alps are the perfect destination for keen road cyclists looking for a challenge.

-This mountainous region features some tough climbs, such as the famous Alpe d’Huez and is also the location of several cyclo-sportives for those who enjoy more competitive cycling.
+This mountainous region features some tough climbs, such as the famous Alpe d’Huez and it’s also the location of several cyclo-sportives for those who enjoy more competitive cycling.

-While some are happy to plan their own trip to the Alps, perhaps using our guides to cycling the French Alps (here and here), others are looking for an Alps cycle tour.
+While some are happy to plan their own trip to the Alps (perhaps using our overview of the Alps or our article on where to stay on Alps cycling holidays!), others are looking for an Alps cycle tour.
 They want the extra support of having someone on the ground to provide assistance if things go wrong, book accommodation and tailor routes.

 DIY or self-guided versus guided Alps cycle tours